 Today, the total population of this vast country is only about 2.5 million.
 Most are Bantu, only about 200,000 are whites, Khoikhoi, or San.
 The capital is Windhoek, a relatively small city with about 350,000 inhabitants.
 Official languages are English, German, and Afrikaans.

-The Namib Desert covers the western third of Namibia.
-This is the driest area in the country, receiving only about 20 millimetres of rain annually.
-A cold sea current, coming from Antarctica, is running north along the coast.
-The weather here is often cold, windy and foggy, and the annual mean temperature is as low as 13-17oC.
 Along the coast are scattered breeding colonies of jackass penguin (Spheniscus demersus), white pelican (Pelecanus onocrotalus), and various species of cormorant (Phalacrocorax).
-The huge sand flats of Walvis Bai (’Whale Bay’ in Afrikaans) is an important feeding area for many birds, especially waders and greater flamingo (Phoenicopterus ruber).
+The huge sand flats of Walvis Bai (’Whale Bay’ in Afrikaans) is an important feeding area for many birds, especially waders and the greater flamingo (Phoenicopterus ruber).

 The rocky coast at Cape Cross is home to a large colony of the Cape fur seal (Arctocephalus pusillus), the only breeding seal species in southern Africa.
 When the females are about to give birth, they come ashore, gathering in huge colonies.
 The stronger bull seals have already established territories, waiting for the females.
 Each bull will do his best to gather a harem of females, mating with each of them about a week after they have given birth to a single pup.
 Six weeks old, the pup leaves the colony, following its mother into the sea, but she will continue to suckle the pup for almost a year.
 Black-backed jackals (Canis mesomelas) and brown hyenas (Hyaena brunnea) often patrol the seal colony to eat dead pups – or to kill one, if its mother is not on the guard.

-In this arid desert grows one of the strangest plants in the world, Welwitschia mirabilis, which is the sole surviving representative of an ancient family of cone-bearing plants, distantly related to conifers.
-In fact, it is a tree, but most of its trunk is underground, the roots reaching for water 20 metres or more below the desert surface.
-The black stem above the ground is only 1-1.5 metres high, but more than one metre broad, and flat as a plate.
+In this arid desert grows one of the strangest plants in the world, Welwitschia mirabilis – the sole surviving representative of an ancient family of cone-bearing plants, which are distantly related to conifers.
+In fact, Welwitschia is a tree, but most of its trunk is underground, the roots reaching for water 20 m or more below the desert surface.
+The black stem above the ground is only 1-1.5 m tall, but more than a metre wide, and flat as a plate.
 Each plant produces only two large leaves, but they continue growing throughout the life span of the plant, which may be as much as 2,000 years.
 The long leaves are torn and tattered by the fierce desert winds, giving the impression that there are many more than two leaves.
-The small flowers are situated between the leaves and the stem, emitting a foul smell that will attract flies, which pollinate the flowers.
+The small flowers are situated between the leaves and the stem.
+They emit a foul smell, which attracts the flies that pollinate the flowers.

 A strange species of lichen, Xanthomaculina convoluta, is found in this desert.
-It is not attached to stones or trees as most other lichens, instead being blown about by the wind, getting nourishments from organic debris and from micro-organisms in the air.
+It is not attached to stones or trees as most other lichens, but is blown about by the wind, getting nourishments from organic debris and from micro-organisms in the air.